bracamon/ResponsivePortfolio/README template.md

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

-## Features
+## Directions

-Used the Bootstrap CSS Framework to create a mobile responsive portfolio.
-Via the following steps:
+First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
+How do you deliver this?
+Here are some guidelines:

-* Set Title as "Alfredo's Portfolio"

-* Created the following files files: `index.html`, `portfolio.html` and `contact.html`.
+* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.

-* Using Bootstrap, developed Alfredo's Portfolio site with the following items:
+* Using Bootstrap, develop your portfolio site with the following items:

    * A navbar